biscuit13161/GOTHiC/README.md

 GOTHiC++ is a C++ implementation of the Bioconductor R package [GOTHiC](https://doi.org/doi:10.18129/B9.bioc.GOTHiC "GOTHiC on Bioconductor")

-This is Hi-C analysis software which uses a cumulative binomial test to detect interactions between distal genomic loci that have significantly more reads than expected by chance in Hi-C experiments.
+This is Hi-C analysis software which uses a cumulative binomial test to detect interactions between distal genomic loci that have significantly more reads than expected by chance in Hi-C experiments \[Mifsud *et al*,2017\].
 It takes mapped paired NGS reads as input and gives back the list of significant interactions for a given bin size in the genome.

 **GOTHiC Authors**: Borbala Mifsud and Robert Sugar